openvinotoolkit/openvino/docs/install_guides/installing-openvino-from-archive-windows.md

 ### <a name="install-openvino"></a>Step 1: Download and Install OpenVINO Core Components

-1. Create an 'Intel' folder in the `C:\Program Files (x86)\` directory.
+1. Create an `Intel` folder in the `C:\Program Files (x86)\` directory.
 Skip this step if the folder already exists.

    You can also do this via command-lines.
 Open a new command prompt window as administrator by right-clicking **Command Prompt** from the Start menu and select **Run as administrator**, and then run the following command:
    ```sh
    mkdir "C:\Program Files (x86)\Intel"
    ```
-   > **NOTE**: C:\Program Files (x86)\Intel is the recommended folder.
+   > **NOTE**: `C:\Program Files (x86)\Intel` is the recommended folder.
 You may also use a different path if desired or if you don't have administrator privileges on your computer.

-2. Download the OpenVINO Runtime archive file for Windows from the [OpenVINO releases page](https://github.com/openvinotoolkit/openvino/releases/tag/2022.2.0) to your local `Downloads` folder.
+2. Download the **OpenVINO Runtime archive file for Windows** from the [OpenVINO releases page](https://github.com/openvinotoolkit/openvino/releases/tag/2022.2.0) to your local `Downloads` folder.

    If you prefer using command-lines, run the following commands in the command prompt window you opened:
    ```sh